© Crown copyright 2019

 This publication is available at https://www.gov.uk/government/publications/trading-electricity-if-theres-no-brexit-deal/trading-electricity-if-theres-no-brexit-deal

-This notice informs industry participants and other stakeholders about changes to the cross-border trading and supply of electricity in the event that the UK leaves the EU in March 2019 with no agreement in place.
+This notice informs industry participants and other stakeholders about changes to the cross-border trading and supply of electricity in the event that the UK leaves the EU with no agreement in place.

 The UK’s electricity markets are currently integrated (‘coupled’) into those of the EU, with common rules governing their operation.
 Significant cross-border flows of electricity take place between continental Europe and Great Britain; between Great Britain and the island of Ireland; and between Northern Ireland and Ireland.
 These flows, and the domestic markets, are currently governed through EU legislation relevant to the functioning of the EU’s Internal Energy Market.

 The Northern Ireland electricity market is separate from Great Britain and different considerations apply.
-Northern Ireland shares a wholesale electricity market with Ireland, the all-Ireland Single Electricity Market, an example of North-South cooperation that has benefited consumers and the economies of Northern Ireland and Ireland.
+Northern Ireland shares a wholesale electricity market with Ireland, the all-Ireland Single Electricity Market (SEM), an example of North-South cooperation that has benefited consumers and the economies of Northern Ireland and Ireland.

 The Single Electricity Market involves significant cross-border flows of power between Ireland and Northern Ireland and operates within the framework of common EU rules on electricity markets.
 Reforms to maximise efficiencies and bring the Single Electricity Market in line with the requirements of the EU’s Third Energy Package came into effect on 1 October 2018.
-Negotiators have already made good progress on a legal provision to underpin the Single Electricity Market in the Withdrawal Agreement and the UK will work with Ireland and the EU to ensure that the Single Electricity Market is maintained in any future economic partnership.
+The UK and EU have reached agreement on the Single Electricity Market as part of the Ireland/Northern Ireland Protocol to the Withdrawal Agreement.
+This will ensure that the Single Electricity Market can be maintained once the Withdrawal Agreement takes effect, in the unlikely event that a Future Economic Partnership that supports the maintenance of the Single Electricity Market is not reached before the end of the Implementation Period.
+The UK will work with Ireland and the EU to reach an agreement on a Future Economic Partnership that will maintain the Single Electricity Market without engaging the backstop.

 European energy law will no longer apply to the UK and the UK’s electricity markets will be decoupled from the Internal Energy Market.

 Cross-border flows across electricity interconnectors will no longer be governed by EU legislation which provides for efficient trade and cross-border cooperation in operating the electricity system.
 Without these arrangements, alternative trading arrangements will need to be developed.
-This will need to involve regulators in the UK and EU approving new access rules, which set the terms and conditions for this trade.
+Regulators in the UK and EU will need to ensure that new access rules, which set the terms and conditions for this trade, are in place.
 There are no plans to change either the domestic approval process or the requirements for access rules in the UK.
-The government and Ofgem are already working with interconnectors to ensure new access rules are approved in Great Britain and are providing support to interconnectors engaging with EU Member State authorities.
+On 15 March, Ofgem issued a decision approving the modified access rules proposed by the individual interconnectors between GB and continental Europe.
+It published these decisions together with Joint Opinions agreed with its regulatory counterparts.
+These access rules would only apply in the event of no deal scenario.
+Interconnectors are working with market parties to ensure that these new arrangements are understood and any transition goes smoothly, and the government and Ofgem are supporting this activity where appropriate.

-The government will lay statutory instruments to ensure the UK’s energy laws continue to work on day one of exit in a ‘no deal’ scenario.
+The government will continue the process of laying statutory instruments to ensure the UK’s energy laws continue to work after the UK leaves the EU.

 However, if such an agreement cannot be reached, there is a risk that the Single Electricity Market will be unable to continue, and the Northern Ireland market would become separated from that of Ireland.
 Separate Ireland and Northern Ireland markets will be less efficient, with potential effects for producers and consumers on both sides of the border.